-Counter-, an almost one-year-old tasting menu restaurant in Wesley Heights, is moving to a new location nearby.
+Counter-, a tasting menu restaurant in Wesley Heights, is moving to a new location nearby.
 Plus, its owners are also opening a new restaurant, Biblio.

-“The reality is that it was an incredible blessing to open during the pandemic versus before the pandemic because now we’ve kind of figured out the experiences that people want now post pandemic,” Hart tells me.
+“The reality is that it was an incredible blessing to open during the pandemic versus before the pandemic because now we’ve kind of figured out the experiences that people want now post-pandemic,” Hart tells Axios.

 What to expect at Counter-: The restaurant already provides a dining experience unlike any other in Charlotte; from the themed 10-course meals to the musical pairings to Hart’s commentary on each dish throughout the meal.

-- Now Hart says he’ll be able to take that experience to another level at the new location, which will have a horseshoe layout for diners, an open plating area and an open, state-of-the-art kitchen.
+- Now Hart says he’ll be able to take that experience to another level at the new location.

 - The seasonal themed menus and story-driven dishes will still be major parts of the immersive experience at the new space.

-Location: Both restaurants will be located at 700 Tuckaseegee Road.
+Location: Both restaurants will be located at 2001 W. Morehead.
 They’re both reservation only.

 Note: The original Counter- location (2200 Thrift Road) will remain open up until a few weeks before the new space opens.

-What to expect at Biblio: The new tapas restaurant will have about 500 wines.
+What to expect at Biblio: The new tapas restaurant will have more than 500 wines, valued at close to $120,000.
 Purchasing a bottle of wine comes with curated tapas pairings from the kitchen.

 The tapas will be larger than what you’re probably used to.
 Hart says the portion sizes will align with traditional tapas served in Spain and southern France.